 "I knew what it meant to me and my family and to all the many people who sacrificed so much for me to be here and what it meant to Bob (Jenkins).
 Coming back to our headquarter in Mooresville, I heard all kinds of stories from the shop guys who have been in this sport for 30+ years and got into this sport with the hopes of winning a Daytona 500, and they weren't even at the track, but it had meant so much to them to work on the car that won the Daytona 500.

 McDowell recounts what it meant to Bob Jenkins to win the Daytona 500.
 "I don't think he shared with me this until after I won, but he (Bob) got into the sport of NASCAR with the dream of winning the Daytona 500, and yes, that's everybody's dream, but to him that was the biggest moment that you could have and measure success in.
-That was his dream and that he got to see the reality if his dream."
+That was his dream and he got to see the reality of his dream."

 McDowell and the No. 34 team finished the 2021 season 16th in points with one win, two Top-5's and five Top-10's